 Onward To Victory provides a look back at the history of Notre Dame Hockey and behind-the-scenes access to the Fighting Irish as they prepare for the Compton Family Ice Arena dedication game against rival Boston College.

-Nevala previously spent five years as associate athletics director, from 2005 to 2009, while spending the five years before that as assistant athletics director for business operations.
+Nevala previously spent five years as associate athletics director from 2005 to 2009, while spending the five years before that as assistant athletics director for business operations.

-Active in campus matters, Nevala is a member of the University's equity in athletics task force, served on the continuous improvement departmental assessment team, represented athletics on the campus administration guidance counsel for the Office of Information Technology, and is a member of the University's business managers group.
-Nevala spent five years as the business manager for athletics, following time as business manager of the Joyce Center and two years as director of the Varsity Shop and ice rink manager for that facility.
+Active in campus matters, Nevala is a member of the University's equity in athletics task force, served on the continuous improvement departmental assessment team, represents athletics on the campus administration guidance counsel for the Office of Information Technology, and is a member of the University's business managers group.
+He spent five years as the business manager for athletics, following time as business manager of the Joyce Center and two years as director of the Varsity Shop and ice rink manager for that facility.

-During the 1999-2000 academic year, Nevala coordinated the effort to form the Notre Dame alumni football team that traveled to Germany in July of 2000 and defeated the Hamburg Blue Devils in the Charity Bowl.
+During the 1999-2000 academic year Nevala coordinated the effort to form the Notre Dame alumni football team that traveled to Germany in July of 2000 and defeated the Hamburg Blue Devils in the Charity Bowl.
 He also served as tournament director of the 1997 BIG EAST Men's Golf Championship.

-A 1990 Notre Dame graduate with a degree in aerospace engineering, Nevala returned to the University in the fall of that year to attend graduate school and work in athletics business office.
+A 1990 Notre Dame graduate with a degree in aerospace engineering, Nevala returned to the University in the fall of that year to attend graduate school and work in the athletics business office.
 He earned his MBA in interdisciplinary studies in May of 1992.

 An associate football manager for the 1989 season as an undergraduate, Nevala is a native of Maynard, Mass.
 He is married to the former Jen Turgeon, a 1993 Saint Mary's graduate and a native of Brunswick, Maine.
 They have two children, a daughter, Sofia (9), and a son, Benjamin (7).